ofallzei/TABS-Arena/README.txt

 Spend `100 gold` to buy an income upgrade.

+Income base cost is 100 in normal modes, except for ft20 modes where it is 130.

 This permanently increases your income per round.

 Income can only be bought once per round, and the price increases by `24%` each time it is bought.